poojasgupta/bird-malaria-uce-phylo/README.md

 multiqc .
 ```

-7) As we are only interested in keeping the reads that mapped to the parasite genome, we use **Samtools** to remove unmapped reads, keep the mapped reads.
+7) As we are only interested in keeping the reads that mapped to the parasite genome, we can use **Samtools** to remove unmapped reads, keep the mapped reads.
 The sam file outputs Read IDs in the first column and mapped/unmapped status in the 4th column - usually ‘0’ for unmapped reads and a non-zero for mapped reads.
 The -f/-F options to the samtools refers to the presense/absence of bits in the FLAG field.
 So -f 4 looks for '0' and only output alignments that are unmapped (flag 0×0004 is set) and -F 4 looks for non-zero in the 4th column and only output alignments that are not unmapped (i.e. flag 0×0004 is not set), hence these would only include mapped alignments.

 This needs to be run in the 'bwa-par-mapping' dir.
 We can count the total number of mapped reads with the samtools -F 4 flag.
 Alternativley, we can count only the unmapped reads with -f 4